apache-spark-on-k8s/userdocs/src/jekyll/spark-submit.md

 }
 ```

-Once the Definition made, the Driver Pod is create an run the given end user class (e.g. `org.apache.spark.examples.SparkPi`).
+Once the definitions made, the Driver Pod is created and run the given end user class (e.g. `org.apache.spark.examples.SparkPi`).
 The launch scrip of the Docker driver will setup the inital classpath (we then fall in the following scenario where the end user class is run).

 ### Client Mode